apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 6. Create an initialization marker file *initialize* in the same directory as *myid*.
 This file indicates that an empty data directory is expected.
-When present, an empty data base is created and the marker file deleted.
+When present, an empty database is created and the marker file deleted.
 When not present, an empty data directory will mean this peer will not have voting rights and it will not populate the data directory until it communicates with an active leader.